Skip to content

 Everything you need to get started: install, write a script, launch it, track metrics, and a complete API cheat sheet with before/after diffs.

-For a complete runnable example with terminal output, see the Reference.
+For a full walkthrough with real terminal output, see the End-to-End Walkthrough.

 uv pip install git+https://github.com/saforem2/ezpz